macnick/filter-challenges/README.md

 1. Fork it (https://github.com/macnick/filter-challenges/fork)
 2. Create your feature branch (git checkout -b my-new-feature)
-3. Commit your changes (git commit -am 'Add some feature')
+3. Commit your changes (git commit -m 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request